Mulitas (Carne Asada/Birria/Carnitas/Pollo Asado)

 Two corn tortillas are loaded up with tender meat and melted cheese and garnished with your favorite toppings, like 4-ingredient guacamole, pico de gallo, sour cream and even smoked salsa.

-Use your favorite Mexican meat to stuff inside the mulita – Carne Picada, Birria, Birria de Chivo, Carne Asada, Instant Pot Carnitas or Pollo Asado.
+Use your favorite Mexican meat to stuff inside – Carne Picada, Birria, Birria de Chivo, Carne Asada using my Carne Asada Marinade, Carnitas, chicken for enchiladas, or Pollo Asado.
 It’s all good, baby!

 What Is A Mulita